fofinho666/tug_of_war/README.md

 - [Supervise the match](#supervise-the-match)
 - [Play over the network](#play-over-the-network)

-## Instalation
+## Installation
 To get started we need to install Elixir.
 You can follow the official guide to so [here](https://elixir-lang.org/install.html).

 If you are going to play with someone else, be sure to use **the same** Elixir version.
 You use something like [asdf](https://asdf-vm.com/#/) to manage your Elixir versions

-If everything went well you can run this command to see the version you have installed:
+If everything went well, you can run this command to see the version you have installed:
 ```bash
 $ elixir -v